pearcej/cpp4python/_sources/CollectionData/Arrays.rst

     char arr2[3000];

-It is also possible to initialized into statically allocated arrays at compile time, in which case the number of items determines the size.
+It is also possible to initialize statically allocated arrays at compile time, in which case the number of items determines the array's size.

 ::